-- 12.4 Continuation of Health Benefits; COBRA.
+12.4 Continuation of Health Benefits; COBRA.
 Upon retirement, the Teacher's continued right to group medical insurance coverage will be limited to meeting the definition of full-time employee under the Patient Protection and Affordable Care Act (PPACA) of 2010.
 Teachers not meeting PPACA's definition of full-time employee may access the COBRA entitlement for medical coverage.
 Dental and vision coverage will be limited to the COBRA entitlement.
 The retired Teacher will be required to pay the premiums on such continued coverage for medical, dental, and vision in accordance with the COBRA statute and regulations, as appropriate.
-Teachers considering retirement should contact the District's Department of Human Resources for details on COBRA. - 12.5 Sick Leave Reimbursement.
-Retiring Teachers will be reimbursed for accrued, but unused sick days in accordance with the following: - 12.5.1 More Than 45-Day Accrual.
-Teachers who have accrued more than forty-five (45) days of sick leave may sell back sick leave days in excess of forty-five (45) days up through one hundred (100) days at a rate of one-third (1/3) of the base substitute Teacher daily pay rate at the time of retirement. - 12.5.2 More Than 100-Day Accrual.
-Teachers who have accrued unused sick leave days in excess of one hundred (100) days may sell back all of their accrued sick days in excess of one hundred (100) days, up to the maximum outlined in Section 10.2.1.
-The rate of reimbursement will be equal to the base substitute Teacher daily rate of pay at the time of retirement. - 12.5.3 Payout.
+Teachers considering retirement should contact the District's Department of Human Resources for details on COBRA.

+12.5 Sick Leave Reimbursement.
+Retiring Teachers will be reimbursed for accrued, but unused sick days in accordance with the following:

+12.5.1 Payout - Maximum Accrual and Amount.
+Teachers who have accrued unused sick leave days may sell back all of their accrued sick days, up to the maximum outlined in Section 10.2.1.
+The rate of reimbursement will be equal to one-half (\frac{1}{2}) of the base substitute Teacher daily pay rate at the time of retirement.

+12.5.2 Payout - Timing.
 The payments specified in the preceding sections will be made to a Teacher on the retirement payroll following the month in which the Teacher receives his/her last regular paycheck from the District.
-This payment would not qualify as PERA-qualified compensation, and would not be subject to the employee and employer deduction to PERA. - 12.6 No Other Benefit.
+Currently, this payment qualifies as PERA-qualified compensation and is subject to the employee and employer deductions to PERA.
+State law determines whether this payment is PERA-qualified compensation and subject to such deductions or not.

+12.6 No Other Benefit.
 Article Twelve sets forth all benefits available to persons who retire under this provision, and no other retirement benefits are implied.

+Exhibit B